Free Trial

 • Multiple analysts have assigned a consensus target price of $105.80 with varying ratings, indicating a general belief in the stock's potential for recovery.

-Vanguard Group Inc. bought a new position in Core Natural Resources, Inc. (NYSE:CNR - Free Report) during the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm bought 6,261,908 shares of the energy company's stock, valued at approximately $482,793,000.
-Vanguard Group Inc. owned 11.72% of Core Natural Resources as of its most recent filing with the Securities & Exchange Commission.
+Vanguard Group Inc. bought a new position in Core Natural Resources, Inc. (NYSE:CNR - Free Report) during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund bought 6,261,908 shares of the energy company's stock, valued at approximately $482,793,000.
+Vanguard Group Inc. owned about 11.72% of Core Natural Resources as of its most recent SEC filing.

-Core Natural Resources (NYSE:CNR - Get Free Report) last posted its quarterly earnings results on Tuesday, August 5th.
+Core Natural Resources (NYSE:CNR - Get Free Report) last released its quarterly earnings results on Tuesday, August 5th.
 The energy company reported ($0.70) EPS for the quarter, missing analysts' consensus estimates of $1.31 by ($2.01).
-The business had revenue of $1.10 billion for the quarter, compared to the consensus estimate of $1.04 billion.
-Core Natural Resources had a return on equity of 3.01% and a net margin of 0.63%.
-On average, equities analysts expect that Core Natural Resources, Inc. will post 11.4 earnings per share for the current year.
+Core Natural Resources had a net margin of 0.63% and a return on equity of 3.01%.
+The firm had revenue of $1.10 billion during the quarter, compared to the consensus estimate of $1.04 billion.
+As a group, sell-side analysts predict that Core Natural Resources, Inc. will post 11.4 EPS for the current year.

 Core Natural Resources Cuts Dividend

 The firm also recently declared a dividend, which was paid on Friday, June 13th.
-Investors of record on Monday, June 2nd were paid a $0.10 dividend.
-This represents a yield of 57.0%.
-The ex-dividend date was Friday, May 30th.
-Core Natural Resources's dividend payout ratio is 18.35%.
+Stockholders of record on Monday, June 2nd were given a $0.10 dividend.
+This represents a dividend yield of 57.0%.
+The ex-dividend date of this dividend was Friday, May 30th.
+Core Natural Resources's dividend payout ratio (DPR) is currently 18.35%.

 Core Natural Resources Company Profile